 This year I wanted to make beautiful and useful gifts for people.
-Since I love the scent combo of mint and vanilla I decided to make this Lotion Bar Recipe.
+Since I love the scent combo of mint and vanilla I decided to make vanilla mint lotion bars.

 It is my absolute favorite holiday aroma.
 Bright and fresh mint combined with the deep, sweet notes of vanilla.
 Yum!

 Every year I challenge myself to use this combination in different ways.
 From scrubs to salves and everything in between, mint and vanilla is my ultimate favorite combination.